Castux/SnakeEyes/about.md

 # {{ site.title }}

-## Why {{ site.title }}?
+## What?
+Why?

 {{ site.title }} is a web-based calculator for dice probabilities.
 It was inspired by [AnyDice](https://anydice.com/) and [Troll](https://topps.diku.dk/torbenm/troll.msp).
-I wanted a similar tool, but whose user-facing language would be Lua, as that is most likely my favorite programming language.
-I wrote the Dice library and used it for myself for a long time before deciding to bring it to an online tool.
+Each of these great websites use their own custom language.
+I wanted a similar tool, but made for a general purpose programming language.
+I wrote the Dice library in Lua and used it for myself for a long time before deciding to turn it into an online tool.

 It was also a fun little project for me to practice web technologies, and small enough to reach a satisfying state of completeness.